anmolkapoor/codex-cookiecutte/docs/advanced/user_config.rst

 *New in Cookiecutter 1.3*

-You can also specify a config file on the command line via ``--config-file``.
+You can also specify a config file on the command line via ``--user-config``.

 .. code-block:: bash

-    cookiecutter --config-file /home/audreyr/my-custom-config.yaml cookiecutter-pypackage
+    cookiecutter --user-config /home/audreyr/my-custom-config.yaml cookiecutter-pypackage

 Or you can set the ``COOKIECUTTER_CONFIG`` environment variable: